NateJacobs/Brickset-API/readme.txt

 1. Template tags to display sets specific to a user.
 2. Allow admins to set which currency to show on set listing in template tags

+You can follow all the open feature requests and enhancements on [GitHub](https://github.com/NateJacobs/Brickset-API/issues?milestone=&page=1&state=open).

 == Installation ==

-1. Upload the entire `bricset-api` folder to the `wp-content/plugins/` directory of your WordPress installation
+1. Upload the entire `brickset-api` folder to the `wp-content/plugins/` directory of your WordPress installation or download from the Plugin Repository
 2. Activate the plugin through the Plugins menu in WordPress
 3. Add your Brickset.com API key to the Brickset settings page which can be found as a submenu under the Settings menu
 3. Either add a Brickset link (url) to a set or theme in a post or page, or add a template tag to a theme file, or for advanced use instantiate the class and create your own display method.